Project Background and Overview

 LBMCI Phase 6

-Phase 6 of the Lower Badger Mill Creek Interceptor (LBMCI) will be approximately 5,300 feet long starting where Phase 5 left off at the downstream end.
+Phase 6 of the Lower Badger Mill Creek Interceptor (LBMCI) will be approximately 5,300 feet long starting, at the downstream end, where Phase 5 left off.
 The pipe will run up Shady Oak Lane approximately 1,200 feet to the bridge between Shady Hill Drive (no street sign) and Nor-Del-Hill Road.
 East of the bridge, on the Shady Hill Drive side, the interceptor will veer north through private property and up a ravine that cuts through the Johnstown Moraine.
 A Guide to the Glacial Landscapes of Dane County, Wisconsin, Mickelson, 1983 (page 40 - mile 17) describes the ravine as follows (driving towards Midtown Road):

 “Meltwater cut through the moraine to your right at this location and water flowed through this channel as the glacier margin retreated from the Johnstown Moraine.
 Richardson Cave, a small cave in the Platteville-Galena dolomite is present a few hundred yards up this drainageway.
 Continuing on Shady Oak Lane, you now climb onto the Johnstown Moraine.”

 Glacial meltwater rushing through the ravine 20,000 to 30,000 years ago carried lighter soil particles such as clay, silt, sand, and gravel to the outwash plain below the moraine.
 Larger cobbles and boulders settled out of the meltwater earlier and it is likely that many were left in the ravine.
 In fact, several very large boulders are visible on the surface of the ravine bottom today.
 Excavating large cobbles and boulders is more difficult than excavating smaller, more uniform soil particles.
-Another potential issue is the depth to bedrock in the channel.
-Soil borings and a seismic survey along the original proposed alignment during the initial design effort in 2006 determined that bedrock is likely below the bottom of the proposed pipe.
-The bedrock profile may be different along the new proposed pipe alignment in the ravine.
+In addition to cobbles and boulders, bedrock may also be present at some locations along the new alignment.
+Soil borings and a seismic survey along the original proposed alignment during the initial design effort in 2006 determined that bedrock was likely below the bottom of the proposed pipe along the 2006 route.
+The bedrock profile may be different along the new pipe alignment in the ravine.

-The proposed alignment exits the ravine approximately 250 feet southwest from an impoundment of the ephemeral stream.
+The Phase 6 pipe will leave the top of the ravine approximately 250 feet southwest from an impoundment of the ephemeral stream.
 The purpose of the impoundment is to prevent upstream stormwater runoff from entering nearby Richardson’s Cave.
 After exiting the ravine, the pipe will run east and then north in farmland up to Midtown Road.
-Any manholes in active farm fields will be left several feet bgs so that farming may continue on the land above.
+Any manholes in active farm fields will be left two or more feet bgs so that farming may continue on the land above.
 At Midtown Road the pipe will cross to the north side of the road and then run east to the City of Madison Midtown Lift Station.
 Once connected to existing pipe installed in 2012 by the City of Madison, the entire Lower Badger Mill Creek Interceptor will be complete.
 Assuming improvements to the District’s Pump Station 17 and associated force main are complete, gravity sewer flow from the entire Badger Mill Creek sewershed will be possible and the temporary Midtown Lift Station can be abandoned.

 View a map of the proposed Phase 6 alignment